relativitydev/transfer-api-samples/README.md

 * TransferRequest.ForUploadJob

-### TransferResult
+### ITransferResult
-Once the transfer is complete, the `TransferResult` object is returned and provides an overall summary.
+Once the transfer is complete, the `ITransferResult` object is returned and provides an overall summary.

 | Property              | Description |
 | --------------------- |------------------------------------------------------------- |